mtumilowicz/scala-akka-actor-workshop/README.md

     * Actor can perform the following actions when processing a message:
         * send a finite number of messages to other Actors it knows
             * `actorRef ! message`
+            * Akka provides the following behavior for message sends
+                * at-most-once delivery, that is, no guaranteed delivery
+                    * digression about delivery semantics
+                        * at-most-once delivery
+                            * each message is delivered zero or one time
+                            * messages can be lost, but never duplicated
+                        * at-least-once delivery
+                            * potentially multiple attempts until at least one succeeds
+                            * messages can be duplicated but are never lost
+                            * adds overhead of keeping the state at the sending end and having an acknowledgment mechanism at the receiving end
+                        * exactly-once delivery
+                            * the message can neither be lost nor be duplicated
+                          * overhead: at-least-once delivery + it requires the state to be kept at the receiving end in order to filter out duplicate deliveries
+                * for a given pair of actors, messages sent directly from the first to the second will not be received out-of-order
         * create a finite number of Actors
             * `context.spawn(account.behavior(),s"Account-$rawId")
         * designate the behavior for the next message